okomok/mada/README.md

 Scala metaprogramming seems to put several restrictions:

 1. Requires -"Yrecursion 50" flag.
-1. Pure: no meta variables.
 1. No metamethod overloading.
-1. meta-eq is infeasible.
+1. Meta-eq is infeasible.
-1. meta-if may be infeasible.
+1. Metamethod can't be generic.
+(As a result, meta-if is infeasible.)